-Section C-2.2 Laboratory Safety

-General Rules for Physics Teaching Lab Students
+Section C-2.2Laboratory SafetyGeneral Rules for Physics Teaching LabStudents

 - You may NOT enter the lab outside of your scheduled lab period unless you are permitted by the instructor. - No smoking, eating, or drinking in the lab. - Wear appropriate attire... - → Avoid wearing overly bulky or loose-fitting clothing that may become entangled with the experimental apparatus.
-Roll up loose sleeves. - → Long pants, like blue jeans or sweats-no shorts or short skirts. - → Shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - → Long hair should be tied or pinned back. - → Wear impact resistant, direct vent safety goggles, when working with small projectiles.
-Goggles are available in the lab.
+Roll up loose sleeves. - \rightarrow Long pants, like blue jeans or sweats-no shorts or short skirts. - \rightarrow Shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - \rightarrow Long hair should be tied or pinned back. - \rightarrow Wear impact resistant, direct vent safety goggles, when working with small projectiles.
+Goggles are available in the lab. - \rightarrow If you wear a face mask, please note you may wear your original face mask to perform physics experiments, since there are no chemical or biological hazards.
+If at any time during the lab session, your face mask needs to be replaced with a disposable one, then please inform the instructor.

 - Pay special attention during the pre-lab for specific safety instructions including where to dispose of hazardous chemical materials. - Work cautiously and do not perform any unauthorized procedure.
 Report any incident immediately to the instructor.
-Broken mercury thermometers are to be disposed by the instructor. - Electrical equipment - o Keep hands dry during an experiment, especially when using electrical equipment. - o Do not use any electrical device with frayed wiring, broken insulation, or exposed wiring. - o If you must connect an electrical circuit, ask the instructor to check the wiring before turning on any electrical devices.
-Special attention required when working with capacitors, high voltage, and high current power supplies. - o With optics experiments, be cautious of light bulbs and white light sources which may become hot enough to burn you. - Low power diode and helium neon lasers Do NOT put your eyes directly in the path of a laser beam.
+Broken mercury thermometers are to be disposed by the instructor. - Electrical equipment - \circ Keep hands dry during an experiment, especially when using electrical equipment. - \circ Do not use any electrical device with frayed wiring, broken insulation, or exposed wiring. - If you must connect an electrical circuit, ask the instructor to check the wiring before turning on any electrical devices.
+Special attention required when working with capacitors, high voltage, and high current power supplies. - $\circ\,$ With optics experiments, be cautious of light bulbs and white light sources which may become hot enough to burn you. - Low power diode and helium neon lasers Do NOT put your eyes directly in the path of a laser beam.
 (These lasers are not dangerous to the skin but if a laser beam hits the retina of the eye, it may damage it permanently.) - In the event of an emergency, call 9-1-1.
-Note: if using a campus phone, dial "9" for outside and then "9-1-1".